 Fashion for Men

-Guys, we have got you covered, and yes, leave that denim back home as well.
-With Singapore having some of the world's best styles, minimalism and solid colours work in simplicity and class.
-With it's soaring temperatures, it is recommended to pack linen or cotton shorts, polo-neck tees, linen shirts, tank tops for beaches and chinos for evenings out.
+Guys wondering what to wear in Singapore?
+We have got you covered, and yes, leave that denim back home as well!
+With Singapore's soaring temperatures, it is recommended to pack linen or cotton shorts, polo-neck tees, linen shirts, tank tops for beaches and chinos for evenings out.
 For shoes, espadrilles and flip-flops are the best matches not just for the temperature but for the style pairings as well.
 Do not forget to pack a sunhat/cap.
 Some nightclubs do not allow casuals like shorts so carry a pair of long pants just to be cautious.

 For men on business trips, it is recommended to wear a suit since the Singaporean culture is quite strict on their clothing norms.
-But for those who aren't used to the heat, you can avoid the blazer.
-On a brighter note, a majority of buildings in Singapore are air conditioned, especially where business matters are concerned, you won't have to worry about sweating through your blazer right before the meeting.
+For those who aren't used to the heat, you can avoid the blazer.
+On a brighter note, a majority of buildings in Singapore are air-conditioned, especially where business matters are concerned, so you won't have to worry about sweating through your blazer right before the meeting.

 For those who need a clearer idea on the usual dress codes for various locations and occasions in Singapore, here's a list that might help you reduce time in pairing the perfect outfit.
 Here's what you can wear at the: